-Rydoo has reopened its European office doors (at partial capacity) and we have taken the first steps towards our new normal in the midst of the COVID-19 pandemic.
-Our Lisbon and Paris offices reopened this week – joining our offices in Poland (Warsaw and Bialystok) and our Mechelen office in Belgium which reopened their doors three weeks ago after all Rydoo’ers spent more than 10 weeks working and quarantining at home.
+Rydoo’s European headquarters has reopened (at a reduced capacity), and we have made the first steps toward our new normal in the middle of the COVID-19 epidemic.
+Our Lisbon and Paris offices returned this week, following our locations in Poland (Warsaw and Bialystok) and Belgium (Mechelen), which reopened three weeks ago after all Rydoo’ers spent more than ten weeks working and quarantining at home.

 The decision to head back to the office and reintegrate Rydoo’ers was not a simple one – especially as we are a global company with 8 offices worldwide (additional offices in New York, São Paulo, and Manila).
 Each office reopening was made in accordance with local government guidelines provided by each individual country all while maintaining the safest approach for Rydoo’ers from the WHO.
 Before resuming any office activities, Rydoo’s management team held a virtual town hall meeting for all employees to share their plan to head back to the office – little by little – and to hear Rydoo’ers thoughts and opinions and to answer any questions they might have had.

 Our Poland and Belgium offices would be the first to reinstate activity starting at only a 10% capacity.
 It was stressed that even with our doors reopening, going to the office is still considered the exception and not the rule – working from home is still to be considered the norm for Rydooers.
 This decision to open the offices is meant to help support mental health for those who are looking for a little normalcy and/ or have difficulties working from home.